-At the end of this booklet here are details of other organisations that can help.

-There is also space to write down questions and notes.
+On pages 122 to 129, there are details of other organisations that can help.
+There is also space to write down questions and notes on pages 130 to 132.

 If you find this booklet helpful, you could pass it on to your family and friends.
 They may also want information to help them support you.